A Teacher’s Guide to Back to School Supplies

 A gripe I hear from parents is how picky teachers are with their supply lists.
 Teachers try to make them as explicit as possible, to make your shopping easier.

 I often hear, “Why are they requesting a specific name brand?”
 Let me tell you, Dixon Ticonderoga pencils are the jam!
-When my instruction is interrupted all day, every day because those cute little rainbow pencils keep breaking, I tend to favor a durable pencil.

 Imagine this: you’re trying to give an engaging presentation at work and all 27 people you’re presenting to start jumping out of their seats at random times yelling that their pencil broke.